department-of-veterans-affairs/vagov-content/pages/va-payment-history.md

 <li>Education benefits</li>
 </ul>

-<b>If you're the survivor of a Veteran or Servicemember, you'll see a history of your past payments for:</b>
+<b>If you're the survivor of a Veteran or service member, you'll see a history of your past payments for:</b>
 <ul>
 <li>Survivors pension benefits</li>
 <li>Survivors' and Dependents' Educational Assistance (Chapter 35 benefits)</li>